 The 2004 District of North Vancouver Annual Report is indeed well crafted.
 It means that staff have done an excellent job of making it readable.
 But, beyond that, it has little meaning.
-For one thing the 3.75% across the board tax increase is a total misnomer since the District has once again siphoned off millions of dollars from its Reserve Funds to bolster operating expenses.
+For one thing the 3.75% across the board tax increase is a total misnomer since the District has once again siphoned off large funds from its Reserve Funds to bolster operating expenses.

-I take issue with the interpretation by some members of Council that District operations are fiscally sound.
+I take issue with the interpretation that District operations are fiscally sound.
 Indeed, the very opposite is true.
 Because of long standing mismanagement, the District faces serious financial difficulties.
-The Provincial Government has been anything but helpful, but the District shares the major guilt by far.
-Years of mismanagement have taken their toll.
+By "downloading", the Provincial Government has been anything but helpful, but the District shares the major guilt, namely many years of mismanagement.

-Talking about the report per se and the fiscal situation of the District is one thing, talking about fiscal reality is quite another.
+Talking about the 2004 District Annual Report per se is one thing, talking about fiscal reality is quite another.
 It is comparing apples and oranges.
-I accept some blame for not pointing this out during the recent debate.
-By the time I realized this, the opportunity to clarify this point had passed.
-As a result, District residents may well believe that the District is not only the best place to live but is also the best managed in the world which it is not.
+I accept some blame for not pointing this out during the recent Council debate.
+By the time I realized it, the opportunity to clarify had passed.
+As a result, District residents may well believe that the District is not only the best place to live but is also the best managed, which it is not.

-Mayor Harris widely quoted in the press clearly confused our unique North Shore environment and liveability with our fiscal reality - two totally different issues.
+Mayor Harris widely quoted in the press clearly confused our unique North Shore environment and liveability with fiscal reality - two totally different issues.